sabre-io/sabre.io/source/dav/index.md

 Target audience
 ---------------

-The primary target audience for sabre/dav is business and individuals with a base-line of technical capabilities.
+The primary target audience for sabre/dav is businesses and individuals with a base-line of technical capabilities.
 The first and foremost target for sabre/dav are developers.

-If you don't have the in-house capability to deploy sabredav, we do provide [commercial support][2].
+If you don't have the in-house capability to deploy sabre/dav, we do provide [commercial support][2].

 History